 Highlights from 2019

-Established an endowment at the Polk County Community Foundation (PCCF) for long term maintenance fund of SCLT owned properties in the future.
+Continued contributions to an endowment at the Polk County Community Foundation (PCCF) for long term maintenance fund of SCLT owned properties in the future.

 Held six weeks of free individual swimming lessons at Twin Lakes in which 215 people participated, made possible by a grant from the Saluda Fund at the Polk County Community Foundation.